GoogleCloudPlatform/professional-services/examples/cloudml-churn-prediction/README.md

 If a customer is still active, or is "censored" using Survival Analysis terminology, we do not know their final lifetime or when they will churn.
 If we assume that the customer's lifetime ended at the of prediction (or training), the results will be biased (underestimating lifetime).
 Throwing out active users will also bias results through information loss.

 By using a Survival Analysis approach to churn prediction, the entire population (regardless of current tenure or status) can be included.

+## Dataset
+This is example uses the public Google Analytics dataset on BigQuery and artificially generated subscription start and end dates as input.

+To create a churn model with real data, omit the 'Generate Data' step in the Beam pipeline in preprocessor/preprocessor/preprocess.py.
+Instead of randomly generating values, the BigQuery results should include the following fields: start_date, end_date, and active.
+These values correspond to the user's subscription lifetime and their censorship status.

 ## Setup
 ### Set up GCP credentials